jcarlos-prieto/niliBOX/resources/API.md

 The *USB* subsystem handles the USB devices.

 This subsystem provides two type of functions:
-- Functions with name starting by *USB_*: These functions provide a wrapper to the *lbusb* API.
+- Functions with name starting by *USB_*: These functions provide a wrapper to the *libusb* API.
 It is assumed that you are familiar with this API.
 For a reference to the *libusb* API, please consult it [here](https://libusb.sourceforge.io/api-1.0/libusb_api.html)
 - Functions with name starting by *USBDevice_*: These functions provide a simple high level interface to the USB devices.

 Every USB device can be identified in 3 different ways:
 - *Device id (usbdeviceid)*: A unique identifier for the USB device based on the position in the system.
 This identifier may change if the USB device is plugged to a different USB port.
 This identifier is linked to a structure of type *libusb_device*
-- *Handle id (usbhandleid)*: An integer identifying a USB device that has been open and can be used for input/output operations.
+- *Handle id (usbhandleid)*: An integer identifying a USB device that has been opened and can be used for input/output operations.
 This identifier is linked to a structure of type *libusb_device_handle*
 - *Device name*: A string providing a readable identifier for the USB device.
 It has a strcuture like *VVVV:PPPP* where *VVVV* is the vendor id in hexadecimal format and *PPPP* is the product id in hexadecimal format.
-If there are more than one device of the same type, the device name will also contain a sufix with a unique identifier for the device like *VVVV:PPPP:N* where *N* is an integer starting by 0.
+If there are more than one device of the same type, the device name will also contain a sufix with a unique identifier for the device like *VVVV:PPPP:N* where *N* is an integer starting by 0

 <table><tr></tr>
 <tr><td><b>ENUM: USBMode</b></td></tr>